HumanHiHuBe/djangoProject-FirstApp-OpenProjectinVSCode-Automatorator/README.md

 # djangoProject-FirstApp-OpenProjectinVSCode-Automatorator
 Create Django Project, Start First App & Open Project Level Folder in VS Code

-This python File allows you to start your project and first app also open the project level folder in VS code in one go.
+This python File allows you to start your project and first app also open the project folder in VS code in one go.
 All you have To Do is Place This File in Your Favourite Folder Where you create All your Django Projects and just 'Enter your Project & App Name' when prompted to do so.
 Please enter the name of your Project & App as per rule of Python Identifiers.